-1) Website Content: Layout and detailed contents of the website are left for the teams to develop; however, the team website should include:

-- Team name and contact information

-- Team name, picture and contact information for each contributing member
+- 1) Website Content: Layout and detailed contents of the website are left for the teams to develop; however, the team website must include: - Current team name and contact information - Name, picture and contact information for each contributing member - Vehicle photos and/or videos - Supporting media, which may include: - Instructional/Informative videos - Procedures (text, images) - Design decision documentation (text, images, videos) - o Blogs for historical records of build progress - List of sponsors with logos - 2) Website Quality: Websites are often the first impression of a project.

-- Vehicle diagrams

-- Instructional/Informative videos

-- Procedures (text, images)

-- Design decision documentation (text, images, videos)

-- Blogs for historical records of build progress

-- List of sponsors with logos

-2) Website Quality: Websites are often the first impression of a project.
 Potential supporters such as supervisors, sponsors, or advisors must find the website visually appealing and easy to navigate.
-Development of the website should include careful consideration of user experience, including:

-- Written in English, or English translation provided - Clear prioritization of key content - Site search functionality - Basic design elements: contrast, repetition, alignment and grouping to organize/highlight content - User accessibility, as defined by the W3C Web Accessibility Initiative: www.w3.org/WAI - Cross browser compatibility for modern web browsers (Chrome, Firefox, Safari, MS Edge) - A mobile friendly display
+Development of the website should include careful consideration of user experience, including: - Written in English, or English translation provided - Clear prioritization of key content - Site search functionality - Basic design elements: contrast, repetition, alignment and grouping to organize/highlight content - User accessibility, as defined by the W3C Web Accessibility Initiative: www.w3.org/WAI - Cross browser compatibility for modern web browsers (Chrome, Firefox, Safari, MS Edge) - A mobile friendly display